cferdinandi/adventure/content/rules.md

 A player has a Current HP of 7.
 They fall and take 2 points of damage.
 Their Current HP is now 5.
 {{</callout>}}

-### Attack Damage
+### Average Damage

-Every character and monster has an _Attack Damage_ (or _AD_) number that specifies how much damage their successful attacks cause.
+Every character and monster has an _Average Damage_ (or _AD_) number that specifies how much damage their successful attacks cause.

 On a successful weapon or spell attack, subtract their AD from the attacked creature's HP.
 On an unarmed attack (just their hands or feet), subtract half their AD instead.

+**_Average Damage_ is a guide for the GM, not a fixed number.**

-On a _Partial Success_ roll, the GM can choose to halve the _Attack Damage_ as a cost.
-The GM may also shift AD up or down a little based on what's happening in the story.
+They might shift it up or down a little based on what's happening in the story.
+They might cut it in half on a _Partial Success_ roll, or double it if something truly epic is happening.
+The AD is an average, not a fixed value.

 _Players start with an AD of 4._

 {{<callout title="Examples">}}
-<p class="margin-bottom-small">For each example, assume an <em>Attack Damage</em> number of 4.</p>
+<p class="margin-bottom-small">For each example, assume an <em>Average Damage</em> number of 4.</p>

 - **A knight hits a hydra with her sword.** The hydra loses 4 HP.
 - **A wizard, out of spells, elbows the goblin that's holding him captive.** The goblin loses 2 HP.